Steve Goodman: Career

 Goodman won his second Grammy, for Best Contemporary Folk Album, in 1988 for Unfinished Business, a posthumous album on his Red Pajamas Records label.

 Many fans become aware of Goodman's work through other artists such as Jimmy Buffett.
-Buffett has recorded several of Goodman's songs, including "Banana Republics" and "California Promises", as well as songs co-written with Buffett: "Door Number Three", "Woman Goin' Crazy on Caroline Street", "Frank and Lola", "It's Midnight and I'm not Famous Yet", and "Where's the Party?".
+Buffett has recorded several of Goodman's songs, including "This Hotel Room", "Banana Republics", and "California Promises", as well as songs co-written with Buffett: "Door Number Three", "Woman Goin' Crazy on Caroline Street", "Frank and Lola", "It's Midnight and I'm not Famous Yet", and "Where's the Party?".
 Jackie DeShannon covered Goodman's "Would You Like to Learn to Dance" on her 1972 album, Jackie.